Welcome High School Students!

 Should I Take the English-as-a-Second Language (ESL) Placement Test or the English Placement Test?

 Directions: Read each sentence.
 Think about your own experiences using English at home, in the community, at work, and at school.
 Choose “yes” if you agree with the sentence.
 Choose “no” if you do not agree with the sentence.

-2. yes no I feel comfortable reading books, websites, newspapers, and magazines
+- yes / no - I feel comfortable reading books, websites, newspapers, and magazines in English.